OnedocLabs/fileforge-triggerdev/readme.md

 Then, open the `.env` file and fill in the `TRIGGERDEV_API_KEY`, `TRIGGER_PROJECT_ID` and `FILEFORGE_API_KEY` variables.

-Your `TRIGGERDEV_API_KEY` can be found in the Trigger.dev dashboard, on the left hand side, under `API Keys`.
+- `TRIGGERDEV_API_KEY` can be found in the Trigger.dev dashboard, on the left hand side, under `API Keys`.
-Your `TRIGGER_PROJECT_ID` can be found in the Trigger.dev dashboard, on the left hand side, under `Project Settings`.
+- `TRIGGER_PROJECT_ID` can be found in the Trigger.dev dashboard, on the left hand side, under `Project Settings`.
 It is named `Project ref`.
-Your `FILEFORGE_API_KEY` can be found in the Fileforge dashboard, in the dark box at the top.
+- `FILEFORGE_API_KEY` can be found in the Fileforge dashboard, in the dark box at the top.

 ## Run the example